 Synonyms: pressure sores, bed sores, decubitus ulcers

-Pressure ulcers may present as persistently red, blistered, broken or necrotic skin and may extend to underlying structures, eg muscle and bone.
+Pressure ulcers may present as persistently red, blistered, broken or necrotic skin and may extend to underlying structures - eg, muscle and bone.
 A pressure ulcer may be caused by pressure, shear, friction or a combination of these.
-The cost of treating a pressure ulcer varies from £1,214 (category 1) to £14,108 (category IV).
-Costs increase with ulcer severity because the time to heal is longer and the incidence of complications is higher in more severe cases
+The cost of treating a pressure ulcer is huge and depends upon its severity.
+Costs increase with ulcer severity because the time to heal is longer and the incidence of complications is higher in more severe cases.

 - Alzheimer's disease.